MateuszBugala/GoodsDonation/README.md

 Some features:
 - As a Donor:
 	- individual account
+		- account activation by email
+		- password reset by email
   - what items, are to be given
   - which charity institution will be a beneficiary – decision basing on location (city) or charity profile of the available institutions
   - exact pick up details